 HDDs use a complex series of moving, mechanical components.
 The disk platter is spun on a spindle by a motor, usually at 5,400 or 7,200 rpm.
 A read/write head zips around over the surface of the platter.
 That is a lot of moving pieces, and a great deal of precision required.
 Sometimes all it takes is a good bump to knock things out of alignment and damage the hard drive.
 Drop it and you’re likely looking at catastrophic failure of the drive.
 All that movement means noise, and it also takes power to keep the motors going.
 And the combination of moving components and power usage adds up to heat.
 If you look at the top of an external HDD, chances are the entire surface is covered with cooling slots in an effort to get rid of that heat.

 An SSD is solid state storage.
 There are literally no moving parts.
 As a result, an SSD is much more rugged and tolerant of accidental bumps.
 Operation is silent and it also uses less power and runs cooler.
 And because an SSD is essentially a series of chips, it takes up less physical space.
+This has reached an extreme with M.2 SSDs, which are stripped down to the point that they resemble a RAM stick.

 Any computer or system will benefit from these SSD advantages, although some—like the increased durability, lower temperature, lower power use and smaller physical size—make SSDs an even bigger win for laptops.
 That’s why solid state storage has been practically the default storage option on recent generations of laptops.
+That being said, more and more desktop PCs are including an SSD for the operating system and frequently used files.
+Many all-in-ones, like the latest Apple iMacs and Mac minis use solid state storage exclusively.
+If your PC lacks SSD storage, it’s an easy upgrade.

 The cost of solid state storage keeps going down